Textualize/textual/docs/styles/color.md

 # Color

-The `color` rule sets the text color of a widget.
+The `color` rule sets the text color of a widget with an optional.

 ## Syntax